1941 VPI Gobblers football team: Before the season

-Season summary
+Game summaries

 Catawba

 VPI's first game of the season was a victory over Catawba at Miles Stadium.
 In the first quarter, VPI's Jack Gallagher completed a 46-yard pass to Gene Wheeler for the game's first touchdown, with Roger McClure kicking the extra point.
 In the second quarter, Gobblers fullback Mason Blandford did a 70-yard quick kick that stopped at the one-yard line and set up a touchdown by Jim Lively.
 Ben Judy also scored in the second quarter, completing a safety against Catawba quarterback Dwight Holshouser.
 VPI had another 70-yard quick kick, this time by Bobby Smith, in the third quarter that set up a touchdown by Bill Tate.
 Catawba scored their only points in the fourth quarter, when Steve Johnson tackled Lively for a safety.
 VPI finished the game with 49 yards rushing and 124 yards passing, while Catawba finished with 36 yards rushing and 147 yards passing.
 VPI also recorded five interceptions.

 The starting lineup for VPI was: Johnson (left end), Maskas (left tackle), W. Tate (left guard), Zydiak (center), McClure (right guard), Judy (right tackle), Chasen (right end), James (quarterback), Kern (left halfback), Wheeler (right halfback), Blandford (fullback).
 The substitutes were: Gallagher, Lively and Smith.

-The starting lineup for Catawba was: Donald Hanley (left end), George Haley (left tackle), Hubert Menapace (left guard), Ed Ellis (center), Clayton Clifton Gaddy (right guard), William David Rodeffer (right tackle), Steve Johnson (right end), Dwight Holshouser (quarterback), Anthony Georgiana (left halfback), Louis Green (right halfback), Crayton Robert Benson, Jr. (fullback).
+The starting lineup for Catawba was: Donald Hanley (left end), George Haley (left tackle), Hubert Menapace (left guard), Ed Ellis (center), Clayton Gaddy (right guard), William Rodeffer (right tackle), Steve Johnson (right end), Dwight Holshouser (quarterback), Anthony Georgiana (left halfback), Louis Green (right halfback), Crayton Benson Jr. (fullback).